-- In Interactive debugging mode: set heap-check bounds [on | off] - In batch mode debugging: check\bounds [on | off].
+- In Interactive debugging mode: set heap-check bounds [on | off] - In batch mode debugging: check_bounds [on | off].

 When bounds checking is turned on, WDB allocates extra space at the beginning and end of a block during allocation and fills it up with a specific pattern.
-When blocks info corruption [<file name>]
+When blocks are freed, WDB verifies whether these patterns are intact.
+If they are corrupted, an underflow or overflow must have occurred and WDB reports the problem.
+If you want to find corruption at any time, use the info corruption command.